List of U Idioms:

 - My last girlfriend was gorgeous but she was so uptight, while my current girlfriend is very average looking but completely confident about her looks.

 - My mother is very uptight about my grades at school.

 use every trick in the book: try everything or every possible method.

-- She finally won but it was a tough match and she had to use every trick in the book to beat her opponent.
+- The match was so difficult she had to use every trick in the book to beat her opponent.

 - I’m not going to stop until I’ve used every trick in the book.

 it’s no use / there’s no use: there’s no reason to do or try something.

 - I’ve tried to talk to her but it’s no use — she’s inconsolable that he broke up with her.

 - There’s no use begging me to help because registration ended yesterday and the class is already full.

 use up: to finish all of something until nothing remains.